shashwatjaiswal2025-blip/Notify_project/README.md

-# Priority Sorting and Upcoming Deadlines/Events Calendar Using Mail Processing
+# Local Processing Using Ollama Models